sibson/vncdotool/README.rst

 Feedback
 --------------------------------
-Comments, suggestions and patches are welcome and appreciated.
+If you need help getting VNCDoTool working try the communinity at `_Stackoverflow`

-They can be sent to via GitHub_, vncdotool@googlegroups.com or sibson+vncdotool@gmail.com.
+Patches, and ideas for improvements are welcome and appreciated, via `_GitHub` issues.
 If you are reporting a bug or issue please include the version of both vncdotool and the VNC server you are using it with.

 Acknowledgements
 --------------------------------